 The Princeton Review [http://princetonreview.com/college] View average SAT and ACT scores of various colleges and compare and contrast the SAT and ACT.

-Common Application [http://www.commonapp.org] Download the common application and a program to help you fill it out on your computer, or complete the application online and submit electronically.
+Common Application [http://www.commonapp.org] Download the common application and a program to help you fill it out on your computer, or complete the application online and submit electronically, doesn’t matter if you use your computer for video games using a Counter-Strike: Global Offensive boost guide online.
 Offers links to obtain most of the required supplements to applications.

 All About College [http://www.allaboutcollege.com] Links to college web pages with downloadable applications and online submission forms.